01 of 05

 Subdued Color and Interesting Texture

-The color scheme for a steampunk bedroom is not gloomy, but is subdued, as you can see in the wonderful loft room from Indeed Decor shown here.
+The color scheme for a steampunk bedroom is not gloomy, but it is subdued, as you can see in the wonderful loft room from Indeed Decor in the picture above.
 This is not the style for bright colors, wild patterns, or lively, ethnic looks.
 Colors that work well for this design theme include:

 - Burgundy or deep red

 - Deep purple

 Create interesting contrast with the use of textures.
 Shiny, smooth satin, luxurious velvet, and intricate lace all have Victorian flair and add spice to the low-key color scheme.
 Touches of metal, particularly brass, copper, brushed nickel, pewter, or tin are also a great way to liven up the room while keeping true to the steampunk vibe.Continue to 3 of 5 below.

 03 of 05

 Shop Secondhand, Buy New, or DIY: It's All Good

 One of the advantages of a steampunk design theme is the emphasis on old, secondhand, or repurposed furnishings.
 Though you can buy brand-new furniture that is designed to look steampunk Restoration Hardware is a particularly good place to shop for industrial/steampunk furnishings, there is no need to do so as long as you are creative.
 Check out your local Goodwill, your grandmother’s attic or a nearby garage sale for old-fashioned, but good condition furniture that will fit in your bedroom.
 Some particularly desirable items are: